ruoyann/tp/docs/UserGuide.md

 * Edits the study spot with the same name.
 The name, while not case-sensitive, **must match the name in the list**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the study spot will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the study spot’s tags by typing `t/` without specifying any tags after it.

 Examples: